WhiskeySockets/Baileys/README.md

 ## Notable Differences Between Baileys Web & MD

+1. Baileys has been written from the ground up to have a more "functional" structure.
+This is done primarily for simplicity & more testability
-1. Baileys no longer maintains an internal state of chats/contacts/messages.
+2. Baileys no longer maintains an internal state of chats/contacts/messages.
 You must take this on your own, simply because your state in MD is its own source of truth & there is no one-size-fits-all way to handle the storage for this.
-2. A baileys "socket" is meant to be a temporary & disposable object -- this is done to maintain simplicity & prevent bugs.
+3. A baileys "socket" is meant to be a temporary & disposable object -- this is done to maintain simplicity & prevent bugs.
 I felt the entire Baileys object became too bloated as it supported too many configurations.
+You're encouraged to write your own implementation to handle missing functionality.
-3. Moreover, Baileys does not offer an inbuilt reconnect mechanism anymore (though it's super easy to set one up on your own with your own rules, check the example script)
+4. Moreover, Baileys does not offer an inbuilt reconnect mechanism anymore (though it's super easy to set one up on your own with your own rules, check the example script)

 ## Configuring the Connection